DAV Service Office at Chapter #1 is open on Tuesdays 11:00 am to 2:00 pm.

 DAV is a 100 year old charitable and patriotic non-profit organization with a well known history of service to veterans, their families and our community.

 1110 N Stevens St

 Tacoma, WA 98406

-DAV Chapter #1 was formed as the "Charles Huckabe Tacoma Chapter Number 1" of "The Disabled American Veterans of the World War".
+DAV Chapter #1 was formed in January 1921 as the "Charles Huckabe Tacoma Chapter Number 1" of "The Disabled American Veterans of the World War".
 Click on the image below to see the credentials our delegate Frank L. Quinn to the First National Convention in 1921.